Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors: Abstract

 \section{Abstract}

-Many software applications incorporate open-source third-party packages distributed by third-party package registries.
+Many software applications incorporate open-source third-party packages distributed by public package registries.
 Guaranteeing authorship along this supply chain is a challenge.
 Package maintainers can guarantee package authorship through \emph{software signing}.
 However, it is unclear how common this practice is, and whether the resulting signatures are created properly.
-Prior work has provided raw data on signing practices, but measured single platforms, did not consider time, and did not provide insight on factors that may influence signing.
-We lack a comprehensive, multi-platform understanding of signing adoption and relevant factors.
+Prior work has provided raw data on registry signing practices, but only measured single platforms, did not consider quality, did not consider time, and did not assess factors that may influence signing.
+We do not have up-to-date measurements of signing practices nor do we know the quality of existing signatures.
+Furthermore, we lack a comprehensive understanding of factors that influence signing adoption.

 This study addresses this gap.
-We provide measurements across three kinds of package registries: traditional software (Maven, PyPi), container images (DockerHub), and machine learning models (HuggingFace).
+We provide measurements across three kinds of package registries: traditional software (Maven, PyPI), container images (DockerHub), and machine learning models (Hugging Face).
 For each registry, we describe the nature of the signed artifacts as well as the current quantity and quality of signatures.
 Then, we examine longitudinal trends in signing practices.
-Finally, we use a quasi-experiment to estimate the effect that various events had on software signing practices.
+Finally, we use a quasi-experiment to estimate the effect that various factors had on software signing practices.
 To summarize our findings: (1) mandating signature adoption improves the \textit{quantity} of signatures; (2) providing dedicated tooling improves the \textit{quality} of signing; (3) getting started is the hard part --- once a maintainer begins to sign, they tend to continue doing so; and (4) although many supply chain attacks are mitigable via signing, signing adoption is primarily affected by registry policy rather than by public knowledge of attacks, new engineering standards, etc. These findings highlight the importance of software package registry managers and signing infrastructure.